 Figure 7.
 Record display panel.

-Notification reminder system: During aging, people are losing the feeling of thirst, so one of the most important functionalities of our solution is to take users to consume liquids and meals in the necessary periods.
+Notification reminder system: When aging, people gradually loose the feeling of thirst, so one of the most important functionalities of our solution is to remind users to consume liquids and meals in the necessary periods.
 Through the notification system of mobile devices, the application launches reminders to drink water on a regular basis, and from preset hours reminds the user if he has to write down a meal in the application (Figure 8).
 To do this, different services are used that execute inscriptions in the system of alarms of the operating system in the background, executing a service for each schedule of annotations.